dmbaty/hass-config/README.md

 ### Debug
 I have a notify_status script to send lots of notifications to track what is happening in real time.
 This is meant for debugging and can be easily enabled/disabled with a input_binary control.

 notify_important is meant for notifications that can't be muted.

-I may create a notify_critical in the future.
+notify_critical is meant for time senstive notifications (water leaks, furnace not running correctly, etc).

 ### Future improvements
 Just about everything...